Skip to Content

 • Anyone employed by an entity that contracts with any of the institutions listed above to provide services or to maintain the operation of the facility where that individual’s services support the operation of the facility.

-• Any one employed by any entity that provides medical services, produces medical products, or is otherwise involved in the making of COVID-19 related medical equipment, tests, drugs, vaccines, diagnostic vehicles, or treatments.
+• Anyone employed by any entity that provides medical services, produces medical products, or is otherwise involved in the making of COVID-19-related medical equipment, tests, drugs, vaccines, diagnostic vehicles, or treatments.

 • Exclusion of Emergency Responders.
 An employer can exempt “emergency responders” from taking leave under the Act.
 The regulations define “emergency responders” to include: